Pre-training Epidemic Time Series Forecasters with Compartmental Prototypes: Conclusion

 \section{Conclusion}

-We present CAPE, the first open-source pre-training framework for epidemic forecasting that learns flexible latent population states, termed compartmental prototypes, to address structural heterogeneity, hidden population states, and distribution shifts in epidemic pre-training.
-By designing large-scale epidemic self-supervised objectives with lightweight epidemic-aware regularization, CAPE captures transferable dynamics across diseases and regions.
-Extensive experiments demonstrate state-of-the-art generalization in zero-shot, few-shot, and cross-disease settings.
-In the future, we plan to extend CAPE to incorporate spatial dynamics for richer generalization, integrate principled approaches to uncertainty quantification, and further enhance the interpretability of the pre-trained model, ultimately advancing toward trustworthy and actionable epidemic forecasting.
+We present CAPE, the first open-source pre-training framework for epidemic forecasting that learns flexible latent population states, termed compartmental prototypes, to address structural heterogeneity and hidden population states in epidemic pre-training.
+By designing a large-scale pre-training corpus with the proposed EpiRecipe simulation pipeline, CAPE captures generalizable dynamics across diseases.
+Extensive experiments demonstrate state-of-the-art generalization.
+In the future, we plan to extend CAPE to incorporate spatial dynamics and textual reasoning abilities for richer generalization, ultimately advancing toward trustworthy and actionable epidemic forecasting.